pynezz/hello-go/README.md

  - PascalCase is for exported (public) functions, and camelCase for private. ([Documentation](https://golang.org/ref/spec#Exported_identifiers))
  - := declares a new inferred type
  - type declaration is reversed as from C#
+ - No need for parentheses in if statements
+ - No need for semicolon at end of variables etc. unless it's

+    Go functions:

+    ```golang
+    func function(i int) {
+        // code goes here
+    }
+    ```

     C# methods: